-In college you will make new friends, experience new things, and have a ton of fun.
+In college, you will make new friends, experience new things, and have a ton of fun.
 You will also work very very hard.
 Students arrive at Heidelberg with different backgrounds, skill sets, and experience.
-We created the three semester AIM Hei program to smooth the transition process, no matter what your academic pace or needs.
+We created the AIM Hei program to smooth the transition process, no matter what your academic pace or needs.

 Our students say the best part of Heidelberg is getting to know and working with professors.
-Mentoring is crucial in helping you learn about your career field, academic rigor, and yourself.
-At Heidelberg, you’ll have a faculty mentor the moment you arrive on campus, and over your four years you’ll probably add one or two more.
-Our faculty love working with students.
-That’s why they work here.
-Quality academic mentoring is essential to help you make the most of your college experience.
+Mentoring is crucial in helping you learn about your academic field, yourself, and your goals.
+At Heidelberg, you’ll have a faculty mentor and advisor the moment you arrive on campus, and over your four years you’ll probably add one or two more.
 The AIM Hei program helps you start your college experience off stronger and more efficiently.
 When you start off on the right foot academically, it's easier to enjoy the fun stuff too.

 What is AIM Hei?